 The Company has adopted the following amendments to standards which became effective for the annual reporting period beginning on 1 January 2024.
-The amendments do not have a significant impact on the Company's financial statements.
+The amendments do not have a significant impact on the Group's consolidated financial statements or the Company's financial statements.